ImageMagick/Usage-Markdown/canvas/index.md

 If you like to do this with a single command see [Tiling an Image In Memory](#tile_memory) above.

 You can also warp and distort a simple tiling pattern to produce interesting variations.
-For example a 'wrinkling' effect (technique courtesy of the wrinkle IM effect from [Font Image Generator](http://interactimage.com/)) on a hexagon pattern I found particularly interesting.
+For example, a 'wrinkling' effect (technique courtesy of the wrinkle IM effect from [Font Image Generator](http://interactimage.com/)) on a hexagon pattern I found particularly interesting.

 ~~~
 convert -size 160x100 pattern:hexagons \